bertmclee/SDS563_Multivariate_Statistics/README.md

 ## Dataset Overview

-The dataset includes comprehensive statistics from the National Basketball Association, its predecessor, the Basketball Association of America (1947-1949), and the American Basketball Association (1968-1976).
+The dataset provided on [Kaggle](https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats?resource=download) includes comprehensive statistics from the National Basketball Association, its predecessor, the Basketball Association of America (1947-1949), and the American Basketball Association (1968-1976).
 It covers player season info, career stats, team statistics, and detailed performance metrics.
+We focus on Players statistics in recent years.
 <!--
 ## Repository Content